ros2/rmw_iceoryx/README.md

 You can then use rmw_iceoryx_cpp just like any other available rmw implementation.
 In order to specify the rmw implementation, you have to set the environment variable `RMW_IMPLEMENTATION` to `rmw_iceoryx_cpp`.

-To run the ROS2 c++ demo nodes with iceoryx, you can thus execute the following command:
+To run the ROS 2 c++ demo nodes with iceoryx, you can thus execute the following command:

 ```bash
 source ~/iceoryx_ws/install/setup.bash